-When an estranged parent needs care, adult children must make difficult decisions about potentially being a caregiver and on the boundaries of the new relationship.
+When an estranged parent needs care, adult children must make difficult decisions about potentially being a caregiver and the boundaries of the new relationship.
 Nurse Rebecca Rushing from FirstLight Home Care shares advice on 3 important considerations.

 After years or decades of separation from an estranged parent, the choice to bring them back into their life when the parent needs care can be one of the toughest that an adult child faces.

-Before becoming an estranged parentās caregiver, adult children should make sure they understand the structure of the caregiving relationship.
+Adult children should make sure they understand the structure of the caregiving relationship before becoming the estranged parent's caregivers.

 Why did they and their aging parent become estranged?
 What circumstances led to the parent needing care?
-And why do they feel the way they do about becoming their parentās caregiver?
+And why do they feel the way they do about becoming their parents’ caregiver?

 The answers to these questions can bring up deep, emotional underlying issues and can place added strain on the caregiver.

-In some cases, such as relationships with a history of abuse or neglect, bringing the parent back into the caregiverās life full-time may not be the best solution for all involved.
-In these cases, care from a professional or care community might be a better fit.
+In some cases, such as relationships with a history of abuse or neglect, bringing the parent back into the caregiver’s life full-time may not be the best solution for all involved.
+In these cases, care from a professional or care community might be better.

 After understanding the role and responsibilities in their unique caregiving situation, adult children should determine the appropriate level of contact between themselves and the estranged parent.